 Traditional orbit maintenance simulations can be cumbersome and tedious to do on STK, GMAT, FreeFlyer, or even on your own code.
 Thus, ORBITM simplifies this entire drag-simulation process - in a fast and automated way that keeps up with rapidly changing iterations, without over-burdening the mission planner with repeated mission life-time simulations.

 There are two modes of simulation available in ORBITM.

 The first, is a fast-compute orbit decay and maintenance model considering primarily drag effects using the U.S. Standard Atmosphere 1976 model (Sam's Simulator).

 The second is a more accurately modelled but resource intensive mode that interfaces with and automates STK Astrogator to perform a high-precision orbit decay and maintenance simulation.
-The orbit model in STK uses a 21 by 21 (degree by order) geopotential and computes drag using a Jacchia-Roberts Atmospheric Density model.
+The orbit model in STK uses a 21 by 21 (degree by order) geopotential, accounting also for radiation pressure and drag using a Jacchia-Roberts Atmospheric Density model.

 However, in the second mode, you would need a valid STK Astrogator and STK Integration license installed with STK 10 or 11, for the interfacing to work.

 Note: ORBITM was designed for low Earth orbits.
 Thus, the working range of altitudes, before loss of atmospheric density accuracies, should be bounded within 86 - 1,000 km.
-Warning: ORBITM was not designed for high precision, and thus the life-time estimation cannot be used for re-entry and descent positioning estimations.